 Sodium carbonate reduces stomach acid.
 It is used as an antacid to treat heartburn, indigestion, and an upset stomach.

-If you need to treat long-term heartburn problems (such as peptic ulcer disease, GERD), talk to your doctor about other medications.
+If you need to treat long-term heartburn problems (such as peptic ulcer disease or GERD), talk to your doctor about other medications.

-Although these carbonates can intervene satisfactorily in some health conditions, it is essential to talk with your doctor before using them, since like all medicines, they can have unwanted side effects that can seriously affect your health.
+Although these carbonates can intervene satisfactorily in some health conditions, talking with your doctor before using them is essential.
+Like all medicines, they can have unwanted side effects that seriously affect your health.